abandroid/EndroidBehaviorBundle/README.md

 ### Admin extensions

-Admin extensions for Sonata Admin add functionality to the backend and enable you to publish, sort, translate and traverse items.
+Admin extensions for Sonata Admin add functionality to the backend and enable you to publish, sort and traverse items.
 The following configuration adds this functionality to all admin classes implementing the described interfaces.